The application period for the 2016 Secondary School Program is still open to:

 NEXT STEPS AFTER ADMISSION

-Course registration opens March 1 at 9 am (Eastern Time) for students who have been admitted to the program.
+You register for courses after acceptance to the program.
 Most courses do fill up quickly, so plan to register early.